dyne/zenbridge-diagrams/README.md

 </h4>

-Abstract description like: 🚧 Zenroom is a software in **ALPHA stage** and are part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
-Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.
+**Zenbridge is a microservice architecture for multi-DLT systems**.
+Zenbridge is part of the [European Blockchain Services Infrastructure (EBSI)](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/EBSI).
+Our effort is to leverage blockchain to the creation of cross-border services for public administrations and their ecosystems to verify information and make services trustworthy by improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.

 <details id="toc">